+There are also statistical factors to consider in interpreting trend analyses.
 Looking at changes over longer periods of time can provide a more complete picture of underlying trends.
-Analysts may wish to consider techniques to evaluate, smooth, or stabilize analyses of trends such as comparing pooled time periods (e.g. 1996-97 versus 2010-11), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
-Moreover, analyses of trends in health care utilization should be undertaken with awareness of relevant adjustments to the analytic weight (e.g., see section 3.2.3 on the Final Person-Level Weight for 2011).
+Analysts may wish to consider techniques to evaluate, smooth, or stabilize analyses of trends such as comparing pooled time periods (e.g. 1996-97 versus 2012-2013), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
 Finally, researchers should be aware of the impact of multiple comparisons on Type I error.
 Without making appropriate allowance for multiple comparisons, undertaking numerous statistical significance tests of trends increases the likelihood of concluding that a change has taken place when one has not.